Last Updated on February 18, 2021 by Admin

 However, just like most things in life, it requires a lot of time and effort especially at the beginning, and getting your head around it can be a daunting prospect.

-I came from a different starting point from a lot of Matched Betting newbies, because my husband had already done a bit previously and used up a lot of my sign up offers, so this made getting started even more of a challenge for me.
+I came from a different starting point from a lot of Matched Betting newbies, because I already had a lot of betting accounts (mainly from cashback offers rather than gambling), so this made getting started even more of a challenge for me.
 However, I truly believe that with a bit of time and dedication, anyone can get to grips with it – if I can, then you can too!

 What exactly is matched betting?